 No matter if you are searching for corporate apparel or basic work wear, remember that you can always work with a uniform that is too large.
 But, when you are stuck with a garment that is too small, there is nothing you can do.
 At least, with an article of clothing that is a bit too large, you can tuck, hem, nip it, or just adjust the belt.
 Fortunately, if you are measuring properly, you will virtually never have either problem.
 In order to provide the best fit uniform(s) measure to the nearest half inch.
 The only exception is when measuring waist sizes.
 For the waist, you should measure to the nearest whole inch.

 Tip #4: Encourage employees to try on a sizing shell

-Trying on a sizing shell is a good idea, because it allows the employees to move around in it to determine if it remains comfortable during action and movement.
+Trying on a sizing shell is a good idea because it allows the employees to move around in it to determine if it remains comfortable during action and movement.
 To test this, they can swing their arms around and bend from side to side.
 If they can move comfortably, then the garment is not too small.
 It is also a good idea to look at a sizing chart before you are measured so that you have a good idea of what size range you will fall in.

 Tip #5: Have an understanding of your sizing options before measuring employees

 Finally, you should have an understanding of the options in sizes before measuring the employees.
-This means request information about the builds and specialized fits from the manufacturer of the uniforms.
+This means to request information about the builds and specialized fits from the manufacturer of the uniforms.
 Specialized fits include long, petite, short, tall, and portly.
 You must thoroughly understand these terms, in order to properly fit your employees.
 For example, petite clothing is typically intended for women who are 5’3” in height and shorter.
 Each brand may have a slightly different fit, so it is important to know how each will fit you.
 Finding this information is easy.
-Usually they will have the size run located with the product description.
+Usually, they will have the size run located in the product description.
 If you cannot find it there contact the manufacturer because they will be able to provide you with the specifics and details of their sizes.
 All you have to do is inquire.